Ruzurgi (amifampridine) for Lambert-Eaton myasthenic syndrome

 What is Ruzurgi for Lambert-Eaton myasthenic syndrome?

-Ruzurgi (amifampridine, also called 3,4-diaminopyridine or 3,4-DAP) is an oral potassium channel blocker that was approved in the U.S. and Canada to ameliorate muscle strength in children with Lambert-Eaton myasthenic syndrome (LEMS).
+Ruzurgi (amifampridine) is an oral medication used to improve muscle strength in people with Lambert-Eaton myasthenic syndrome (LEMS).

 How does Ruzurgi work?

-LEMS is a rare autoimmune disease in which the immune system generates autoantibodies against a protein called voltage-gated calcium channel (VGCC) found in nerve cell endings.
-Calcium channels are required for the release of acetylcholine, a neurotransmitter or cell signaling molecule that initiates a cascade of events leading to muscle contraction.
+LEMS is a rare autoimmune disease in which the immune system generates autoantibodies against a protein called voltage-gated calcium channel (VGCC) in nerve cell endings.
+Calcium channels are required for the release of acetylcholine, a neurotransmitter or cell signaling molecule that initiates a cascade of events that lead to muscle contraction.

-In patients with LEMS, little acetylcholine is released in response to nerve signals.
+In LEMS, little acetylcholine is released in response to nerve signals.
 Without sufficient acetylcholine to promote muscle contraction, muscles tend to weaken over time and patients become easily fatigued.

 Amifampridine, Ruzurgi’s active ingredient, binds to voltage-gated potassium channels.
 By blocking these channels, Ruzurgi prevents nerve cells from resetting after a nerve signal has been sent, giving more time for the small number of healthy VGCCs that remain to stay open.
-This in turn can increase the amount of acetylcholine that is released from nerve cell endings, and thereby increase muscle strength.
+This can increase the amount of acetylcholine released from nerve cell endings, thereby increasing muscle strength.

 Who should not take Ruzurgi?

-Ruzurgi was contraindicated, or not recommended, for patients who have had allergic reactions to the treatment or to any of its ingredients.
-These ingredients included:
+Ruzurgi was contraindicated, or not recommended, for patients who’ve had allergic reactions to amifampridine, or other aminopyridines.
+The therapy also was contraindicated for patients with a history of seizures.

 How was Ruzurgi administered?

-Patients ages 6 and older and weighing at least 45 kg (about 99 lbs) were to start with 15 to 30 mg daily, in divided doses (two to three times daily).
+Patients ages 6 to less than 17 and weighing at least 45 kilograms (about 99 pounds) were to start with 15 to 30 mg daily, in divided doses (two to three times daily).
+If needed, the medication’s total daily dosage could be increased by 5 to 10 mg daily, divided in up to five doses.
 The maximum single dose was 30 mg and the maximum daily dosage was 100 mg.

-For those 6 years old and older but weighing less than 45 kg, Ruzurgi was initially given at 7.5 to 15 mg daily, in divided doses (two to three times daily).
+For those ages 6 to less than 17 but weighing less than 45 kg, Ruzurgi was initially given at 7.5 to 15 mg daily, in divided doses (two to three times daily).
+Ruzurgi’s total daily dosage could be increased by 2.5 to 5 mg daily, divided in up to five doses.
 The maximum single dose was 15 mg and the maximum daily dosage was 50 mg.

-A suspension of 1 mg/mL could be prepared and administered by mouth or feeding tube to patients who had difficulty swallowing, or required assisted feeding.
+A suspension of 1 mg/mL could be prepared and administered by mouth or feeding tube to patients who had difficulty swallowing tablets, or required assisted feeding or small dosage increments (less than 5 mg).

 Ruzurgi in clinical trials